 “In 1979, Lewontin and I borrowed the architectural term “spandrel” (using the pendentives of San Marco in Venice as an example) to designate the class of forms and spaces that arise as necessary byproducts of another decision in design, and not as adaptations for direct utility in themselves.”[iv]

 BRICOLAGE: making the best of imperfect circumstances: adapting structures to new uses.
-SO, look at A&O notes on BRICOLAGE, and then read Nasrullah Mambrol’s (2016) literary blog entry about Claude Levi Strauss’ Concept of Bricolage [LINK] … & we’ll explore connections to language, literacy. and evolution of connections within the brain (emphasizing ritualization and bricolage) [is bricolage our version of facis de necessitate virtute?]
+SO, look at A&O notes on BRICOLAGE in art, and then read Nasrullah Mambrol’s (2016) literary blog entry about Claude Levi Strauss’ Concept of Bricolage [LINK] … & we’ll explore connections to language, literacy. and evolution of connections within the brain (emphasizing ritualization and bricolage) [is bricolage our version of facis de necessitate virtute?]

 Evolutionary neuroscience (See also: Evolutionary baggage, the part of the genome of a population that was advantageous in past individuals but is disadvantageous under the pressures exerted by natural selection today.)

 The transcendent aspects of our human experience, the things that touch our emotional and cognitive core, were not given to us by a Great Engineer.
 These are not the latest design features of an impeccably crafted brain.
 Rather, at every turn, brain design has been a kludge, a workaround, a jumble, a pastiche.
 The things we hold highest in our human experience (love, memory, dreams, and a predisposition for religious thought) result from a particular agglomeration of ad hoc solutions that have been piled on through millions of years of evolution history.
 It’s not that we have fundamentally human thoughts and feelings despite the kludgy design of the brain as molded by the twists and turns of evolutionary history.
 Rather, we have them precisely because of that history.